 Our Members

-In addition to a business and planning meeting, we have a variety of programs throughout the year honoring our veterans, learning about and preserving our history, and supporting our schools.
-Some of our meetings are activity meetings where we may be doing such things as signing cards to be delivered to the local veteran’s hospitals, or collecting items which will be donated to area schools.
+We have a variety of programs throughout the year honoring our veterans, learning about and preserving our history, and supporting our schools.
+Some of our meetings are activity meetings where we sign cards to be delivered to the local veteran’s hospitals, or collect items that will be donated to area schools.

 Chapter History